LEEYJ1021/sadaf/README.md

 #### Figure 8b — Multi-Method Attribution Comparison
 `figures/fig_08b_multi_attribution.png`

 Side-by-side comparison of GS-SHAP, Integrated Gradients, Permutation SHAP, and Attention-based attribution across all three clusters.
+Note: Attention weights are shown for reference only — they measure temporal position (which time-step matters), not feature-level importance, and are excluded from the Spearman ρ consensus computation.

 > **⚠ Figure requires regeneration** — pre-fix Perm-SHAP importance vectors were scalar (aggregation bug), making all features appear equally important.